thilina999/PathFinder/README.md

 # PathFinder
-This is a path finder program.
+This is a Path-Finder done with java using A* algorithm.